sts10/tidy/readme.markdown

         --remove-nonascii
             Remove all words that have any non-ASCII characters from new list

-    -s, --delete-through-space
-            Delete all characters through first space of each line

-    -S, --delete-after-space
-            Delete all characters after first space of each line

         --samples
             Print a handful of pseudorandomly selected words from the created list to the terminal.
             Should NOT be used as secure passphrases